Paul Cotter – Funded Investigator

 Paul graduated from UCC with a BSc and PhD in Microbiology and lectured at CIT and UCC before being appointed as a Principal Research Officer at Teagasc, Moorepark Food Research Centre where he also manages the APC DNA sequencing platform.
 Paul is now Head of Department, Food Biosciences at Teagasc Food Research Centre.
 His research focuses on the microbiology of (i) food (especially fermented and other dairy foods), (ii) food processing and production environments and (iii) the gastrointestinal tract with a view to maintaining/establishing a healthy gut microbiota through dietary interventions (especially in athletes).
 Paul is also experienced in the investigation of food-grade antimicrobial peptides (‘bacteriocins’), which can be employed to enhance food safety and improve human and animal health, and in research of stress resistance and virulence factors employed by health-benefiting as well as disease-causing bacteria.
 Paul was the recipient of the SfAM W.H.
 Pierce prize in 2008 and named a joint ESCMID-FEMS Research Fellow and ESCMID Research Fellow in 2007.
 His laboratory have been awarded the title of Irish Food Laboratory of the Year on three occasions (’13, ‘16 and ’17) and Commercial Laboratory of the Year in ’17.
-He was appointed to Faculty of 1000 (Biology) in 2006.
-He is also an SFI Principal Investigator.
+He was appointed to Faculty of 1000 (Biology) in 2006 and is also an SFI Principal Investigator.

-Dr Paul Cotter is a molecular microbiologist, with research in his lab focusing particularly on antimicrobial peptides/bacteriocins, the microbiology of food and of the gut (and its role in health and disease in humans and animals).
-Dr Cotter also manages the Teagasc DNA sequencing facility, is a Funded Investigator within the APC and is an adjunct lecturer at Cork Institute of Technology.
+Dr Paul Cotter is a molecular microbiologist, with research in his lab focusing particularly on the microbiology of food, the food chain and of the human/animal gut (and its role in health and disease in humans and animals) as well as antimicrobial peptides/bacteriocins.

 Please see: http://orcid.org/0000-0002-5465-9068

 Dr Cotter’s laboratory was awarded the title of Irish Food/Agriculture Laboratory of the Year 2013, 2015 and 2016.

 Recipient of awards from the Society for Applied Microbiology, ESCMID, FEMS, Teagasc and the APC